chrisnoonan98675/site/xl-deploy/how-to/add-an-externally-stored-artifact-to-a-package.markdown

     maven:com.acme.applications:PetClinic:1.0

-For information about configuring your Maven repository, refer to [Configure XL Deploy to fetch artifacts from a Maven repository](configure-xl-deploy-to-fetch-artifacts-from-a-maven-repository.html).
+For information about configuring your Maven repository, refer to [Configure XL Deploy to fetch artifacts from a Maven repository](/xl-deploy/how-to/configure-xl-deploy-to-fetch-artifacts-from-a-maven-repository.html).

 **Important:** References to SNAPSHOT versions are *not* supported because these are not stable references.

+XL Deploy looks up the artifact during initial deployments and update deployments.
+If the artifact is missing from the repository, the lookup will return an error.
+In XL Deploy 5.5.2 and later, you can configure XL Deploy to serve an empty artifact so the deployment can continue anyway; however, note that this option is *not* recommended, as it can cause issues that are hard to debug.
+To enable this option, set `xl-platform.extensions.resolver.maven.ignoreMissingArtifact` in the `conf/maven.conf` file:

+    xl.repository.artifact.resolver.maven.ignoreMissingArtifact = true

 ## Use an HTTP or HTTPS URI